JMANN240/tGUGtFALSC/README.md

 These are six of the benefits of thorium.
 Basically, if you can get it working well you will be have a safe, clean, practically unlimited energy supply.
 We need a very strong base so that we can develop the rest of our society without worry about energy.

 ## Section 2.2: Materials
-### Section 2.2.1: Farming
+### Section 2.2.1: Food
-I don't want to say this, but I think that factory farming should be put to an end.
+I don't want to say this because I really like meat, but I think that factory farming of animals should be put to an end.
 I am not exaclty very knowledgeable on this topic, so this is somewhere that the wisdom of the crowd could come in.
 Basically, from what I have heard it is not a good life for the animals, we are getting pretty good at making fake meat, and farming animals takes a lot of space.
-Alright, with that out of the way, let's talk about my alternative.
+Alright, with that out of the way, let's talk about my alternative:

 **Farming Skyscraper/Groundchamber**

 Alright, so this is pretty much the same thing people do in cities.
 When expanding outward moves you too far from the epicenter of your city, you build *up* (or down?)!
 Utilizing the third dimension, one square mile of farmland can be transformed into one *hundred* square miles of farmland.
 These agricultural structures will serve as large scale greenhouses, featuring irrigation, climate, and lighting systems.

 I am no farmer, but I am guessing that we can create dirt (I think I saw some article on creating dirt from scratch) and grow stuff like corn, beans, carrots, potatoes, and other types of food that grows in the ground.
+The regularity introduced in such a controlled enviroment will simplify the harvesting and planting process.
+There would probably be a general rail system above the crops, and depending on the type of crop special attachments or instructions could be added to harvest the crop.

+For example, one would not harvest corn in the same way that they harvest potatoes.
+Corn grows up on stalks and potatoes grow in the ground.

+### Section 2.2.2: Trees
+This section is probably going to be a bit short, seeing as we mainly use trees as a building material and I would like to find a more abundant alternative that does not require as much processing.
+We would still farm trees for their fruit, and we would do it in a similar way as described in section 2.2.1.
+The buildings would be multi-storied, but the levels would be taller to allow room for the trees to grow upward.

+### Section 2.2.3: Asteroid Mining
+This section is going to sound like it comes straight from a sci-fi novel from the 20th century, but really, it comes from a [*19th* century story](https://en.wikipedia.org/wiki/Asteroid_mining#In_fiction)!
+Alright, regardless, it is possible with technology and research.
+We got a few guys on the moon, how hard could some asteroids be?
+They might be pretty hard to get to.
+The basic idea of asteroid mining is:

+1. Get on asteroid
+2. Take stuff from asteroid
+3. Bring stuff back to humans

+This is an extreme oversimplification of the process, with each step probably being composed of tens if not hundreds of steps

 ## Section 2.3: Manufacturing